shashankKulkarniHotWaxSystems/shopify-bopis/README.md

 ## Firebase Hosting

-We are using firebase hosting for the Pre-order app deployment Here are the steps to deploy app on firebase hosting
+We are using firebase hosting for the BOPIS app deployment Here are the steps to deploy app on firebase hosting

 ### Prerequisite